 - Performance Optimizations in the Wild (Oren Eini) - One of the guys behind RavenDB showing scarily complex performance optimizations that we should never use ourselves.
 Warning heeded.

 - .NET Data Security : Hope is not a Strategy (Stephen Haunts) - Nothing like an hours worth of encryption theory first thing in the morning.
-I will definitely be following this up with his pluralsight and recommended reading.
+I will definitely be following this up with his pluralsight course and recommended reading.

 - Is your code ready for .NET Core?
 (Mark Rendle) - Some lovely sweeping statements but still a good overview of what has made it into .NET Core (as of RC2), what hasn’t and which technologies you should start learning as modern .NET developers.